KlebPhaCol is a barrier-free open-source, expandable phage and strain collection available for your biological question of interest.

 KlebPhaCol is a community-based collaborative platform.
 This means that you can add your Klebsiella spp. phages and strains to the collection, make your data immediately available, and get instant recognition via a DOI!

-Our mission at KlebPhaCol is to accelerate the progress of Phage Therapy.
-Therefore, you can also
+Our mission at KlebPhaCol is to accelerate the progress of phage therapy (and beyond).
+Therefore, you can also request the collection for your research endeavors and share the data immediately (or later) on this platform to facilitate data centralisation.

 The Team